Pemphis acidula J.R.Forst. & G.Forst.

 How to Grow and Care

 The plant is sometimes grown as ornamental.
-There is a significant trade in seeds and live plants, especially in Asia, for growing it as a bonsai.
+There is a significant trade in seeds and live plants for growing as a bonsai, especially in Asia.

-Shrubby Coral Pemphis grows on various soil, including fine coastal sand, coastal limestone rock, cliffs, coral conglomerate, limestone bedrock outcrops of atolls, etc. It can grow in places where seawater wet its roots regularly during the high tide.
+Shrubby Coral Pemphis grows on various soils, including fine coastal sand, coastal limestone rock, cliffs, coral conglomerate, limestone bedrock outcrops of atolls, etc. It can grow in places where seawater wet its roots regularly during the high tide.

 It is propagated by seeds, wildlings, and roots suckers.
 Seeds are not directly sown in the field.
 Nursery-raised seedlings are used for outplanting.
 Mature fruits can be easily identified by their brown color, and each fruit contains 20 to 30 tiny seeds that can be collected by gently pressing the matured fruits.
 Collected seeds should be subjected to a floating test, and seeds that float are viable.
 Seeds may be soaked for one to two days before planting in containers.
 Nursery-raised seedlings 15 to 20 cm can be used for outplanting.
 Propagation by wildlings is relatively less successful compared to nursery-raised seedlings.
 It can also be propagated by planting straight stems with roots in suitable places.
 It needs to be pruned to get straight poles.

 - Back to genus Pemphis